robotcorner/robotcorner/README.md

 ### Professional

 #### Work Experiences

-- **2022 - Current |** I now work full time in software development and data analysis and utilize python almost daily for scripts and automation.
-I have greatly contributed to an automation pipeline.
-It is primarly written in python, but can be activated via command line or jenkins with additional parameters.
-It performs a file discovery process, discovers differences from what's been ran already, maintains a colorized error log, and and creates specialized job scripts via a homegrown codegen that are then ran in parallel via jenkins.
-These scripts are generated because the tools ran are a collection of bash scripts, custom tool scripts, java code, etc. All of these scripts get their arguments pre-populated.
-Overall, this automation pipeline allows the team to perform analysis instead of running tools.
-Work has been cut down work from multiple-days per task to being able to run 60+ tasks in a few hours generating 200+ GB of data.
+- **2023** | Currently employed full-time, leveraging Python, C++, Kubernetes (k8s), and other modern tools.
+- **2022 - 2023** | Held full-time positions in software development and data analysis, demonstrating proficient use of Python on a daily basis for scripting and automation.
+Played a significant role in enhancing an automation pipeline primarily written in Python, accessible via command line or Jenkins with additional parameters.
+The pipeline encompasses various functionalities, including file discovery, differential analysis, color-coded error logging, and dynamic generation of specialized job scripts through an in-house code generation system.
+These job scripts facilitated parallel execution of tasks using Jenkins and HTCondor.
+The pipeline streamlined the team's workflow, enabling them to focus on analysis rather than tool execution.
+My contributions resulted in remarkable efficiency gains, reducing multi-day processes to completing over 60 tasks and generating 200+ GB of data within a few hours.
-- **2020-2021 |** I have completed two 3-5 month programming internships at Northrop Grumman in software engineering roles.
-The first position I was in had me programming primarly in MATLAB, and the second postion I was in I programmed primarily in Python.
+- **2020-2021 |** Successfully completed two 3-5 month internships at Northrop Grumman, showcasing strong programming skills in software engineering.
+In the first internship, primarily utilized MATLAB, while in the second internship, focused on Python programming.
+Received an invitation to return for a subsequent internship.
-- **2019** | I also have done a solid amount of IT like tasks in older intership at JTechData as a private contractor.
+- **2019** | Undertook IT-related tasks during an internship at JTechData, operating as a private contractor.

 #### School
 - Graduate of University of Alabama in Huntsville w/ 3.8 GPA